dimkasta/F3-UAM/README.md

 ###Files

-You just have to copy WebUAM.php into your lib folder, or in your AUTOLOAD folder
+You just have to copy WebUAM.php into your lib folder, or in your AUTOLOAD folder.
+You also need RESTAPI.php in the same folder, which is just a small helper class to abstract some repeating code.

 ##Usage